 “No. I’m fine.
 We’d better get moving, though.”

 “No rush,” Stevey opined.
 “I saw a building back there that’s loaded with canned stuff.”

 That was just like Stevey.
-Known for his occasional mental drifts, he was sometimes devil-may-care when it came to fully understanding his surroundings and the danger inherent in it.
+Known for his occasional mental drifts, he was sometimes devil-may-care when it came to fully understanding his surroundings and the dangers inherent in it.
 Spencer wasted countless hours trying to rein his brother in from his incessant distractions, but somewhere along the way, simply came to accept there was no cure for his flighty mien.

 “Why?
 Canned food lasts forever.”

 “No, it doesn’t.
 Don’t act like you don’t know there’s a shelf life.”

 “Well, they couldn’t have been on the shelves too long.”